Live at the Forum (The Teskey Brothers album)

 Live at the Forum is the first live album by Australian indie blues rock band The Teskey Brothers and features songs from the band's two studio albums, Half Mile Harvest and Run Home Slow as well as a cover of John Lennon's "Jealous Guy".
 The album debuted at number 1 on the ARIA Charts; becoming the band's first chart topping album.

-At the 2020 ARIA Music Awards it won ARIA Award for Best Blues and Roots Album.
+At the 2020 ARIA Music Awards it won Best Blues and Roots Album.

 Background and release

 The Teskey Brothers' album Run Home Slow debuted at number 2 on the ARIA Charts, received critical acclaim, earning the band three ARIA Music Awards at the 2019 awards, four Music Victoria Awards, a Grammy Nomination for Best Engineer Album, Non-Classical and three APRA Awards.

 In November 2019, recorded their sold-out four-night appearance at the Forum, Melbourne on analogue tape.
 Lead singer Sam Teskey said "We thought we'd try and record a live album with a tape machine, which is madness, but that's our format so it's the way we wanted to do it."

 In March 2020, the group announced the release of the live album, including a limited edition double LP for Record Store Day on 18 April 2020.
-In April, restrictions related to COVID-19 forced the band to change their plans and release date to 15 May.
-The band said "We were supposed to release a special Record Store Day version of this album but thanks to 'Rona [Coronavirus], this day had to be postponed".
+In April, restrictions related to the COVID-19 pandemic forced the band to change their plans and release date to 15 May.
+The band said "We were supposed to release a special Record Store Day version of this album but thanks to 'Rona [COVID-19], this day had to be postponed".

-Across April and May 2020, the group supported the release with the Stay Home Slow Tour, a pun on their debut album's title that came about as the band was forced into isolation because of Coronavirus.
+Across April and May 2020, the group supported the release with the Stay Home Slow Tour, a pun on their debut album's title that came about as the band was forced into isolation due to early pandemic regulations.
 The tour saw The Teskey Brothers periodically releasing a series of song stems, livestreams and live videos, some of which were recorded at The Forum.